Up to 20% OFF - Limited Time Learn More

 Cava-poos are generally very healthy dogs.
 Thanks to reputable breeders and crossbreeding, first-generation dogs, in particular, benefit from hybrid vigor.
 These dogs are less likely to inherit any conditions that their parents are prone to.
 Crossing or breeding dogs that don't belong to the same breed but are both purebred, will produce healthy, resilient puppies.

-Although it is unlikely for Cavoodles to inherit any of these health problems, their parents are sometimes prone to hip dysplasia, cataracts, allergies, and luxating patella.
+Although it is unlikely for Cavoodles to inherit any of these health problems, their parents are sometimes prone to cataracts, allergies, and weight issues.

 Cataract is a condition that generally affects dogs in their senior years.
 Other causes for cataracts in dogs include injury to the eyes, inflammation, and sugar diabetes.
 Although it is not life-threatening, it can cause discomfort and loss of sight, and if left untreated, can lead to glaucoma.
 Signs of Cataracts in dogs include eye discoloration, dizziness, cloudy eyes, lethargy, excessive blinking, and clumsy movements.